runwaylab/issue-db/README.md

 ## Usage 💻

-The following CRUD operations are available for the `issue-db` gem:
+This section goes into details on the following CRUD operations are available for the `issue-db` gem.

-> Note: All methods return the `IssueDB::Record` of the object which was involved in the operation
+Note: All methods return the `IssueDB::Record` of the object which was involved in the operation

+> [!IMPORTANT]
+> The key for the record is the title of the GitHub issue.
+This means that the key **must be unique** within the database.
+If you try to do any sort of duplicate operation on a key that already exists (like creating it again), the `issue-db` gem will return the existing record without modifying it.
+Here is an example log message where someone calls `db.create("order_number_123", { location: "London", items: [ "cookies", "espresso" ] })` but the key already exists: `skipping issue creation and returning existing issue - an issue already exists with the key: order_number_123`.
+Additionally, if there are duplicates (same issue titles), then the latest issue will be returned (ex: issue 15 will be returned instead of issue 14).
+Basically, if you use fully unique keys, you won't ever run into this issue so please make sure to use unique keys for your records!

 ### `db.create(key, data, options = {})`